Freezing of women's unfertilized eggs

 There is an age-related relationship between the quality of the eggs and the chance of the treatment being successful.
 Social Freezing should therefore rarely be offered to women over 40 years of age.

-In Denmark, the unfertilized and frozen eggs must be kept by the private clinic for up to 5 years.
+In Denmark, the unfertilized and frozen eggs may be stored in a private clinic for a maximum of 5 years.

 For prices and details of the treatment - see the clinic's price list.